jspHarry/Happieloop-Task-2/README.md

 Create a new branch

-Commit your changes
+Commit changes

 Submit a pull request

-📜 License

-This project is licensed under the MIT License.

-🌟 Why This Project Matters

-This project demonstrates:

-REST API design

-Database integration

-Clean code practices

-Full-stack workflow

-Real-world CRUD operations

-Perfect for:

-Developer portfolios

-Learning backend integration

-Practicing MongoDB & Express

-⭐ Support

-If you found this project useful:

-Star the repository ⭐

-Share it with others

-Suggest improvements

 👨‍💻 Author

 Harry
 Full-Stack Developer
-Passionate about building clean and functional web applications.
+Passionate about building clean and functional applications.

-💬 “Great productivity begins with organized tasks.”